Just4Ease/gitbeam/README.md

 }
 ```

-- The payload above, is what is used to instruct the commit monitor on how to pull commits from a repo.
+- The payload above, is what is used to instruct the commit monitor on how to pull commits from a Git repository.
-- The `durationInHours` field is used to update the scheduler the interval for monitoring
-  commits, higher values will update the scheduler to dynamically change the interval for monitoring commits.
+- `durationInHours`: This field sets the interval (in hours) for pulling/monitoring commits from the Git repository.
+It can be updated at any time to change the scheduler interval. ( minimum value is 1 )
 - `fromDate` and `toDate` are optional fields.
-They tell the commit monitor what timeline to pull commits from in the git commit history, and subsequently the commit monitor continues to track latest changes in the git repository.
+They specify the timeline for pulling commits from the Git commit history.
+After retrieving the commits within this timeline, the commit monitor will continue to track the latest changes in the Git repository.
 ---

 * ###### To stop monitoring commits